Disclosure: This post contains Amazon affiliate links. All opinions are mine.

 Be sure to protect your eyes with special Eclipse Viewing glasses.
 Never look at the phases of the eclipse or directly at the sun without proper eye protection, including with binoculars, a telescope, or camera unless you have specialized equipment or proper filters.

-The experts recommend to buy your eclipse glasses from trusted suppliers such as Rainbow Symphony, Thousand Oaks, or American Paper Optics, such as these special Eclipse Glasses through Amazon or here.
+The experts recommend to buy your eclipse glasses from trusted suppliers such as Rainbow Symphony, Thousand Oaks, or American Paper Optics.

 Tip: It is recommended to get your glasses as soon as possible as these are in very high demand.
 Check your glasses carefully to make sure there are no scratches or holes.
 Find out more about Safe Solar Eclipse Viewing Glasses here and where to find them locally (in the comments).